-According to data from Indonesia's Statistics Agency (BPS) the total area of oil palm plantations in Indonesia is currently around 11.3 million hectares; a figure that is nearly three times as much as in the year 2000 when around four million hectares of Indonesian soil was used for palm oil plantations.
+According to data from Indonesia's Statistics Agency (BPS) the total area of oil palm plantations in Indonesia is currently around 11.9 million hectares; a figure that is about three times higher than in the year 2000 when around four million hectares of Indonesian soil was used for palm oil plantations.
 This figure is expected to increase to 13 million hectares by the year 2020.

 State-owned enterprises play a very modest role in the Indonesian palm oil sector as they own relatively few plantations.
 Meanwhile, big private enterprises (for example, the Wilmar Group and Sinar Mas Group) are dominant, producing slightly over half of total Indonesian palm oil output.
 Smallholder farmers account for around 40 percent of total production.
 However, most of these smallholder farmers are highly vulnerable to global downswings in palm oil prices as they cannot enjoy the cash reserves (or bank loans) that the big planters have at their disposal.

 To spur growth in the downstream palm oil industry, the export tax on refined palm oil products has been slashed in recent years.
 Meanwhile, the export tax for CPO ranges between 0 and 22.5 percent depending on the international palm oil price.
 Indonesia has an ‘automatic mechanism’ that when the government benchmark CPO price (based on international and local CPO prices) drops below USD $750 per metric ton, the export tax is cut to zero percent.
 We saw this zero percent export tax policy for CPO between October 2014 and May 2016 when the benchmark price was below the USD $750 per ton threshold.